-Moving Average (MA) is commonly used in capital markets and can be defined as a succession of mean that is derived from a successive period of numbers or values and the same would be calculated continually as the new data is available.
+Moving Average (MA), commonly used in capital markets, can be defined as a succession of mean that is derived from a successive period of numbers or values and the same would be calculated continually as the new data is available.
 This can be lagging or trend-following indicator as this would be based on previous numbers.